 Requests for Personal Details

-- If you are asked to provide unusual personal details such as date of birth, bank account information, or other sensitive personal information.
+- Be cautious if you are asked to provide unusual personal details such as date of birth, bank account information, or other sensitive personal information.
 Drake recruiters only ask for this kind of information during a recruitment process, such as during the completion of an application form or bank account details for the payment of wages.

 Vague or unusual information